 She is a member of the Australian Dietetics Council and Clinical Oncology Society Council and a past Dietitians Australia board member.

-Eleanor has nearly 30 years experience as a dietitian and sees her most important role as an educator of students, inspiring them to make a difference in their careers.
+Professor Eleanor Beck is Head of School of Health Sciences, University of New South Wales.
+Eleanor has more than 30 years experience as a dietitian and sees her most important role as an educator of students, inspiring them to make a difference in their careers.
+Now as a manager, this includes mentoring other health professionals to make a difference to new generations of practitioners.

 Tracy has been a member of Dietitians Australia since 2004 and was awarded the AdvAPD credential in 2010.